crawl/crawl/crawl-ref/docs/develop/testing.md

 ### Quirks

 1. Coverage data from multiple runs is combined.
 This can lead to confusing execution counts for source code lines in reports.
-Use `make clean-coverage` to remove all temporary coverage files (including reports!).
+Use `make clean-coverage` to remove all temporary coverage files (including reports).

 ### A Quick Comparison of HTML Report Formats